-Set type equal to If payments are due 0 or omitted At the end of the period
+0 or omitted At the end of the period 1 At the beginning of the period

 Make sure that you are consistent about the units you use for specifying rate and nper.
 If you make monthly payments on a four-year loan at 12 percent annual interest, use 12%/12 for rate and 412 for nper.
 If you make annual payments on the same loan, use 12% for rate and 4 for nper.